Soli Deo gloria

 "Oh," she says comfortingly.
 "About the Reaping?"

 "But there's still a chance I can get chosen," I whisper.
-I sigh harder, making it sound like I'm stifling a sob.
+I sigh harder, stifling a sob.
 I can't even bear thinking that I'll have to go through this day five more times in the future.
 That is, if I don't get picked this time.

 "You'll be fine.
-There's plenty of other kids," Mom says.
+There are plenty of other kids," Mom says.

 I swallow and digging my head deeper into her shoulder, I whisper, "I don't want to die."

 "I know, I know.
 I'm—I'm sure that Bagheera and Mufasa won't let you," she says, tears evident in her voice.
 (Bagheera and Mufasa are District 10's mentors at the moment.
 I don't see much of them; they stay pretty hidden in their houses in Victor's Village.)
 She pulls back after a moment and tucks my hair behind my ears.
 "In the meantime, let's make the best of it.
 Have some breakfast and then you can play with your pets."

 "Don't you want me to herd the cows for Ms. Gesner?"
 I ask.
 That's what I usually do each morning.

 "No, you'll be all right."
 She sighs and adds, "Not too many people are working today."

 I nod and we eat.
 Bolt snuggles against my legs.
 He looks up with a begging sort of look (I'm certain that Mittens is making a sort of smug face), and I give him a bit of carrot that we have.
 We don't have much; we have a tiny garden that grows very small vegetables.
 The carrots are Bolt's favorite.
 I like to spoil him sometimes.